sugi-lang/sugi/README.md

 #:fn
 ```

 The (:fn) keyword makes the (add) function behave a little differently.
 Instead of just returning a value, the add function also stores the returned value in a variable.
-The variable name is the first argument of the (add) function.
+The variable name is the first operand of the (add) keyword.

 You can define if, else, and else_if expressions like this: